rmdelapaz/blender_intro/continue_updated.md

 - ✅ Required scripts at bottom
 - ✅ Project/exercise included
 - ✅ Summary with key takeaways
+- ✅ Part markers (comments) at start and end of each file

 ## File Creation Process